Laurea University of Applied Sciences: Acceptance rate

 Laurea University of Applied Sciences typically accepts the lowest percentage of applicants among all universities and higher education institutions in Finland.
 In 2020, out of 15,700 applicants, only 1,160, or 7%, were admitted.

 Student associations

 Laureamko is the student union of the university, dedicated to promoting student rights, high-quality education, and student well-being.

 Laurea Entrepreneurship Society promotes entrepreneurship among students at the university.
 Since 2007, the university and the Laurea Entrepreneurship Society have organized the Cambridge Venture Camp in Cambridge, United Kingdom.
 Anglia Ruskin University serves as a key strategic partner for this initiative.

 Alumni

 Laurea has two alumni groups: the Alumni Delegation, which consists of 100 members, and the Alumni Advisory Group, which supports the development of Laurea and has 20 members.

 In 2022, 34,700 students graduated from Laurea.

 Research

-Laurea engages in research, development, and innovation across several areas, including entrepreneurship, pedagogy and co-creation, as well as digitalization and information management in society.
-In 2024, the research programs focused on coherent security, sustainable and versatile social and health care, and the service business and circular economy.
+Laurea engages in research, development, and innovation across several areas, including entrepreneurship, pedagogy and co-creation, as well as digitalization and information management.